programa-stic/snapchat-decrypt/README.md

 # Decrypting Android Snapchat images

 Python script for decrypting stored images from Snapchat version 5.0.34.nn **The script needs a rooted device and USB debugging turned on**.

+**Remember to close the application before running the script**.

 ##How Snapchat decrypted images in previous versions